siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * An SD card is either `R` or `RW`, but never `I`.
 (Note: You still talk to an SD card to get data, even when the card is `R`.)
 * An SPI device may be `R`, `RW`, `I`, or `IC`.
 There needs to be a mechanism to determine which.

-* **Physical Device Behaviors**
+**Physical Device Behaviors**<br>
-  * When an non-`I` device, such as an SD card, is the Data channel, it's expected to automatically keep the gcode buffer full until there is no more (EOF, etc).
+* When an non-`I` device, such as an SD card, is the data channel it's expected to automatically keep the gcode buffer full until there is no more (EOF, etc).
-  * When selecting a Data channel, the rest of the path beyond that necessary to designate the device itself, if any, will be used to determine a subset of the channel.
+* When selecting a data channel the rest of the path beyond that necessary to designate the device itself, if any, will be used to determine a subset of the channel.
+Example:
   * "/sd/file/path" will pass "/file/path" to the sd channel.
 It might not *accept* the Data channel designation (file not found, card missing, etc).
   * "/spi0/cs1" will pass "/cs1" to the SPI device for determining which sub-channel ("chip select") to use.
 * All usable channels must have a sense of "connected/available" ("available" from here on).
   * USB-serial gets a signal when the host side has an active connection.
   * An SD card socket has a Card-Detect (CD) pin to know when an SD card is present.
-    * An SPI socket has the !Interupt pin to detect the presence of an device on a select line.
+  * An SPI socket has the !Interrupt pin to detect the presence of an device on a select line.

+_Note: Need a definition of the state model.
+To include connected/available, active, etc._

+**Logical Channels**
+* The control channel is where G2 reads commands.
+See here a compound entity that is made of one or more

+**Physical Device Behaviors**<br>

 * What about cases where there are multiple logical "control channels?"
 Example: SPI-connected "front panel" device while there's a USB serial connection open and the data channel is an sd card.
 We would like the front panel to be able to "pause" and "resume" as well as get status reports while the USB serial is is still getting status reports and can control via some UI there as well.
   * Possible solution: One channel is **Data**, and might also be a **Control** (UC_3 mode) but all other channels _that are `I`_ are _also_ **Control**.
 IOW, Control is a broadcast (status reports, etc) and accept-from-anywhere of commands, but will reject GCode from any channel not **Data**.